niltonfrederico/vox-extract/README.md

 # VoxExtract - Animal Vocalization Isolation Tool

 VoxExtract is a Python tool for isolating animal vocalizations from audio recordings.
 Originally designed for monkey vocalizations, the tool can be adapted for other species by adjusting frequency and duration parameters.
+Currently only setup is for monkeys of the species Callithrix penicillata, Callithrix aurita and C. penicillata-C. aurita hybrid.

 ## Features